breatheco-de/content/src/content/lesson/making-react-components.md

 <div align="right"><small><a href="https://codesandbox.io/embed/zwlnpwmxll?hidenavigation=1">Click here to open demo in a new window</a></small></div>

-## Features of `class` components

-### The Component’s State
+### The React component `state`

-We call class components in React ***stateful*** because they come with a global `state` object (shared within the same component only) which has the sole purpose of storing the data needed to render the component.
-One obvious use of the **state** object would be if, for example, we have a form with input fields that need to be filled by the user.
+We call class components in React ***stateful*** because they can incorporate a `state` variable which has the sole purpose of storing the data needed to render the component.
+One obvious use of the **state** would be if, for example, we have a form with input fields that need to be filled by the user.
 The data entered by the user will need to be saved somewhere in order to be used.
 The `state` will be that place.

 In another example, let's say that you are developing a `<Clock />` component that has to print the current time every second.
-That means that our component will need to re-render every second.
+That means that our component will need to re-render every second because it has to update the HTML to show the amount of seconds that have passed.

 In order for the state to keep a web page up-to-date, it is programmed to re-render the DOM every time it is modified.
 So you can probably already see how you can take advantage of this feature by keeping your current time inside the state and reassigning it to the most current time every second.
 Like so: